 Common heat exchanger components having this problem include power plant feedwater heaters and condensers, and petrochemical refinery heat exchangers.
 Of course, exchanger operators want to identify the tubes leaking from this issue.
 However, they are more interested in finding the tubes showing signs of cracks that may grow to 100% through wall while the heat exchanger is in service.

-The second part of the solution is The Eddyfi Magnifi® acquisition and analysis software for graphical display (C-scan), record keeping, and reporting.
+The second part of the solution is the Magnifi® acquisition and analysis software for graphical display (C-scan), record keeping, and reporting.

 DefHi probe coils work in transmit-receive mode.
 They yield absolute signal responses with phase and amplitude information.
 Because of the coil configuration in the DefHi probe, eddy currents flowing in the tube under test are perpendicular to circumferential defects, making them easier to identify.